ane/observatory/observatory-docs/src/configuration.rst

      for = 3
      latency = 500
      unit = msec

+The countable health check has these parameters:

+:expect: How many messages are expected relative to a target node
+:for: The target node to which to compare ours.
+:latency: How much latency we allow in these checks.
+The latency is always positive, so if we set
+          ``expect = 3`` we perform the status check after ``latency`` has passed.
+:unit: The time unit (see :ref:`units`)
+:ok: *Optional* How many times the check must succeed before setting OK status (default: 1)
+:nok: *Optional* How many failures we allow before setting NOK status (default: 1)
+:warn: *Optional* How many failures we allow before setting WARN status (default: 0). **Note:** if
+       you set this field, Observatory will slap you if you set ``warn >= nok``.

 This is how the edge in the example figure was configured, in :ref:`the example <sample>`: